About

 Born and raised in Lexington, North Carolina, Kim earned her B.A. in English from the University of North Carolina at Greensboro and her J.D. from UNC School of Law.
-She worked for many years as a civil trial and appellate attorney, representing victims of sexual abuse, fraud, malpractice, workplace violence, and mass torts.
+She worked for many years as a civil trial and appellate attorney, representing plaintiffs in cases of sexual abuse, fraud, malpractice, and product liability.
 She taught and wrote in her field of practice.

 She lives in Raleigh with her husband, artist Anthony Ulinski.